Taking photos

-A digital camera or personal phone camera is suitable for taking photos
+A digital camera or personal phone camera is suitable for taking facial analysis photos.

 1. Front on no smile – hair behind ears (flash on)